scenario-extraction/scenarios_in_CarMaker/BA_Philipp/Traffic Sign Recognition/Readme.txt

 For running traffic sign detection and recognition, run "main_ts_detection_and_recognition"

-"001 Data" contains all data needed for running any script or function in this project
+"001 Data" contains all data needed for running "main_ts_detection_and_recognition".

 When running "main_ts_detection_and_recognition" four files with intermediate results will be created and saved here.
 Their names begin with "tsdr_..."